OutSystems/docs-product/src/develop/ui/look-feel/styles-editor.md

 How to change the style of a widget.

-1. Drag a widget to a (Web) Screen.
+1. Drag a widget to a Screen.
 1. In the **Properties Pane** click the **Styles** tab.
 1. In the **Font** section edit text properties, for elements that contain text.
 1. Use **Color** fields to open the color picker and set the color of a property.